learnk8s/learnk8s.io/src/troblueshooting/content.md

 kubectl describe pod <pod name>
 ```

-For error that are created as a result of ResourceQuotas, you can inspect the logs of the cluster with:
+For errors that are created as a result of ResourceQuotas, you can inspect the logs of the cluster with:

 ```terminal|command=1|title=bash
 kubectl get events --sort-by=.metadata.creationTimestamp
 ```

-### RunContainerError

-The error appears when the container is unable to start.

-That's even before the application inside the container starts.

-The issue is usually due to misconfiguration such as:

-- mounting a not existant volume such as ConfigMap or Secrets
-- mounting a read-only volume as read-write

-You should use `kubectl describe` to collect and analyse the error.

-## Not Ready Pods
+### Pods in a not _Ready_ state

 If a Pod is _Running_ but not _Ready_ it means that the Readiness probe is failing.